SocialGouv/cdtn-admin/README-dev.md

 > docker-compose up hasura
 > ```

+> On Mac M1, you should use `fedormelexin/graphql-engine-arm64:v1.3.3.cli-migrations-v2`as docker image.

 ### Inject documents

 A part of the content is based on documents retrieved from another services (code du travail, contributions, fiche travail/emploi...).